mediocregopher/goat/README.md

 # Installation

 To use goat you can either get a pre-compiled binary or build it yourself.
-Once you get the binary I recommend renaming it to `go` and putting it on your `PATH` so that it gets used whenever you use the `go` utility (See this [caveat](/docs/special.md#goat_actualgo) though).
-Don't worry, unless you are in a directory tree with a `Goatfile` or use one of goat's like two commands nothing will be different.
+Once you get the binary I recommend renaming aliasing it as `go` (`alias go=goat`), so that `goat` gets used whenever you use the `go` utility.
+Don't worry, unless you are in a directory tree with a `Goatfile` or use one of goat's special commands nothing will be different.

 ## Pre-built